joshfigs/Projects/README.md

 Hello!
-This is a repository containing my projects from school.
+This repository contains a collection of my personal and academic projects, showcasing my work and progress in various areas of computer science and development.